robi29/VisualV/README.md

 http://gtaforums.com/topic/792891-vwipvisualv

 # ENB Series installation
-Firstly, download ENB Series here and install it to GTAV directory: http://enbdev.com/mod_gta5_v0387.htm
+Firstly, download ENB Series here and install it to GTAV directory: http://enbdev.com/mod_gta5_v0456.htm

 Copy all files in "ENB settings" to root folder of Grand Theft Auto V (e.g. C:\Games\Rockstar Games\Grand Theft Auto V).

 # ReShade installation
 If you want to use our ReShade preset, go through these steps:
 1. Copy our preset from "optionals/ReShade preset" to main folder of GTAV.
-2. Change name of ReShade64.dll to dxgi.dll.
+2. Change name of ReShade64.dll to dxgi.dll, if you want to use it without ENB.

 How to control effects:
 - Press F9 to enable/disable ambient light.